DarshPrajapati/SimilarityMatching/README.md

 # SimilarityMatching
-Similarity score is calcualted between a pair documents
+Similarity score is calcualted between a pair of documents.

+The report along with the .ipynb file has been attached with Similarity_Scores.